 Doctors Hospital at Renaissance

-Doctors Hospital at Renaissance (DHR) is a 530-bed general acute care hospital which was founded to serve over 1.2 million residents and resolve limited healthcare access in a region that lacked any public or county hospitals.
-Today, DHR is working to forge a new integrated health care delivery model that incorporates patient navigation, electronic medical records, population-based care, and superior quality and efficiency to meet every patient's health needs.
+Doctors Hospital at Renaissance (DHR) is a 530-bed general acute care hospital that was founded to serve over 1.2 million residents and resolve limited health care access in a region that lacked any public or county hospitals.
+Today, DHR is working to forge a new integrated health care delivery model that incorporates patient navigation, electronic medical records, population-based care and superior quality and efficiency to meet every patient's health needs.
 DHR is the largest physician-owned facility in the United States and offers some of the most comprehensive medical care on the U.S. Southern Border.

 McAllen Heart Hospital was the first freestanding cardiology and cardiovascular hospital built in the United States and is dedicated solely to heart-related medical needs for patients, including diagnosis and treatment, emergency heart care, heart catheterization, heart surgery and education.
 It is a 60-bed hospital that provides comprehensive inpatient and outpatient cardiac care, with a 24-hour emergency center.
 Heart Hospital is a full Cycle II Chest Pain Center accredited with PCI, as well as Bariatric Surgery Center of Excellence.

 McAllen Medical Center is a 441-bed hospital that is home to the Valley's only transplant center, is a certified primary stroke center, and works with the federal Veterans Administration to provide services to area veterans.
 Among the services provided at the hospital are advanced wound care, maternity care, including a Neonatal Intensive Care Unit, neurosurgery and orthopedics.
 The hospital is a designated advanced Level III Trauma Center for Hidalgo County.